vuestorefront/vue-storefront/docs/guide/modules/introduction.md

 ## What is the purpose of VS modules?

 The purpose is well described in [this discussion](https://github.com/DivanteLtd/vue-storefront/issues/1213).
-It can be sumamrized to:
+It can be summarized to:

 - **Better extensibility**: We can extend each module or replace it completely with the new one.
 For example we may want to replace our Cart module with the one that allows to have multiple carts.
 With modules we can just detach current Cart module and repalce it with our new one.
 Another example can be using different modules for different content CMSes integration etc.
 - **Better developer experience**: Along with the modules we are introducing many features focused on delivering better, easier to jump in and more predictable developer experience.
 We changed the way you can compose components with features, added unit tests, TypeScript interfaces etc.